WangLabTHU/ImmuBPI/README.md

 pip install -r requirements.txt
 ```

 > Note: to faithfully reproduce the training process, we recommend using `cuda 11.8` (by `conda install cudatoolkit=11.8`).
-In our project setup checking, there is a slight difference in the training process and final performance with `cuda 11.7`.
+In our project setup checking, there is a slight difference in the training process and final performance with `cuda 11.7` or different device driver version.
 It is due to the operator implementation and precision shifting in cuda.
 We recommend you follow this step to step up
+> 1. Use nvidia GeForce RTX 3090 with driver version `525.125.06`
-> 1. `conda install pytorch==2.0.0 torchvision==0.15.0 torchaudio==2.0.0 pytorch-cuda=11.8 -c pytorch -c nvidia`
+> 2. `conda install pytorch==2.0.0 torchvision==0.15.0 torchaudio==2.0.0 pytorch-cuda=11.8 -c pytorch -c nvidia`
-> 2. `pip install -r requirement.txt`
+> 3. `pip install -r requirement.txt`
 >
 > For inference-only usage, there is no special version requirement on `cuda` or other driver lib and system lib.
 Just do the `pip install` command and have fun.